 - Location: North Dakota

-Drivers Training in North DakotaCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in North DakotaCompare Car Insurance Rates in 3 Steps

-The North Dakota Department of Transportation (NDDOT) recognizes this plight by requiring all 14- and 15-year-old drivers to enroll in mandatory driver education classes.
+The North Dakota Department of Transportation (NDDOT) requires all prospective drivers above 14 1/2 years old to enroll in mandatory driver education classes.
 NDDOT also maintains a stringent teen point system.
-If any driver younger than 18 tops six points (drivers 18 and older are given a 12-point cushion), his or her license will be suspended.
+If any driver younger than 18 years old tops 6 points (drivers above this age range are given a cushion of 12 points), his or her license will be suspended.

 The North Dakota State Legislature is currently debating whether to ban drivers, especially teens, from chatting on cell phones while operating a vehicle.
-This comes in light of the shocking statistic that drivers using cell phones are four times more likely to be involved in wrecks.
+This comes in light of the shocking statistic that drivers using cell phones are significantly more likely to be involved in wrecks.

 Tips for New Drivers

 Here's some sage advice for new drivers from someone who's been there.
 They don't teach you everything in school!

 - Don't order mega-size drinks at the drive-through.
 They tip over in the drink holders when you turn or stop, and if you hold the drink between your legs for stability, then you can't operate the floor pedals.